General Information on Divorce in Utah

 Alimony in Utah Divorce

 Alimony in Utah is based on the receiving spouse’s needs and the paying spouse’s ability to pay.
 If an alimony claim is made, the judge requires each spouse to submit detailed information on his or her income, debts, assets and expenses.
 Unless there are special circumstances, alimony can only be awarded for a period which is equal to the duration of the marriage.
-If the spouse receiving alimony remarries or cohabits, alimony ceases.
+If the spouse receiving alimony remarried or cohabits, alimony ceases.

 Contact an Experienced Family Law Attorney in Ogden